-To further reduce the budget of a road trip, or under some unexpected circumstances, one might need to sleep in their own car.
+To further reduce the budget of a road trip, or when the time is of the essence, one might need to sleep in their own car.

 There are some preparations one should take to ensure sleeping in the car does not compromise their safety or sleep quality.

-On top of sleep quality, your safety is your primary concern.
-A car may not provide as secure a place as your house, but its security can be greatly improved when precautions are taken.
+On top of sleep quality, your safety should be the primary concern.
+A car may not provide security like your house, but it can be greatly improved with the following precautions:

-The first thing you need to do is find a quiet and secure place to park the car.
-Overnight parking is not allowed at many locations so you need to check the local traffic regulations to avoid receiving a fine or having your car towed.
+Find a quiet and secure place to park the car.
+Many locations don’t allow for overnight parking, so checking the local traffic regulations is a must to avoid receiving a fine or having your car towed.

 Park your car away from main roads, entrances and exits.
 Do some research on the local area before deciding on the location.